Micrixalus elegans

-Micrixalus elegans is a species of frog in the family Micrixalidae.
+Micrixalus elegans also known as "Elegant Dancing Frog" is a species of frog in the family Micrixalidae.
 It is endemic to the Western Ghats, India, and occurs between the Palakkad Gap and Goa Gap in the states of Kerala and Karnataka.
-Micrixalus elegans is one of the Micrixalus species showing "foot-flagging" behaviour, hence the common name elegant dancing frog has been proposed.
-Other common names include elegant torrent frog and elegant bush frog.
+Micrixalus elegans is one of the Micrixalus species showing "foot-flagging" behaviour, hence the common name elegant dancing frog was proposed.
+Other common names are elegant torrent frog and elegant bush frog.

 Description

 Males measure 13–15.5 mm and females 17.7–21 mm in snout–vent length.
 The dorsum is uniformly reddish brown, with scattered yellowish grey spots.
 The sides of the head are distinctly dark blackish brown.
 The dorsal surfaces of the limbs are reddish brown with dark brown bands.

 Males of this species show "foot-flagging" behaviour, stretching the entire hing leg away from the body, that they occasionally conduct, along with calling.
 Males may also engage in male-male combats, kicking each other.